 In 2022, Mr. MacLeod graduated from the University of New Brunswick Faculty of Law.
 Throughout law school, Mr. MacLeod took a variety of courses which permitted him to deepen his understanding of evidentiary and criminal law issues including Advanced Evidence, Advanced Constitutional Law, Defence and Prosecution of Homicide, and Criminal Procedure.

-In addition to his legal studies, Mr. MacLeod has worked on a numerous legal research projects.
+In addition to his legal studies, Mr. MacLeod has worked on numerous legal research projects.
 He has worked as a legal research assistant on topics including Canadian firearm laws, undercover police operations, and the exclusion of evidence under s.24(2) of the Charter.
-Furthermore, Mr. MacLeod has recently assisted in updating both the Character Evidence and Similar Fact Evidence chapters of the McWilliam’s Canadian Criminal Evidence text, an authoritative text which has been regularly referred to by appellate courts across the country, including the Supreme Court of Canada.
+Furthermore, Mr. MacLeod has assisted in updating both the Character Evidence and Similar Fact Evidence chapters of the McWilliam’s Canadian Criminal Evidence text, an authoritative text which has been regularly referred to by appellate courts across the country, including the Supreme Court of Canada.

 Mr. MacLeod joined Beresh Law in June of 2022 and completed his articles under Brian A. Beresh K.C.
 During his articles, Mr. MacLeod worked on a variety of serious criminal matters including cases of sexual assault, drug trafficking, arson, fraud, and murder.

 Being charged with an offence can be extremely stressful and Mr. MacLeod is dedicated to assisting clients in achieving the best possible outcome.
 If you need assistance or advice, please contact Mr. MacLeod at 780-421-4766.
 Mr. Macleod is fluent in both French and English and is happy to communicate in either language.